 So many couples talk about how hard marriage is, but marriage isn’t the issue.
 Marriage only reveals what’s already inside of us!
 The real issue is our desire to do things our way, when and how WE want.
+I want to share with you secret to resolving conflict in your marriage!

 Marriage is not hard.
 Selfishness is!